PeterZs/RelightFormer/README.md

 ```

 ### 2. Training RelightFormer
-Once you have downloaded the full training split of the LOD dataset into `./laval-objaverse-dataset`, you can launch the training on 4× H200 GPUs:
+Once you have downloaded the full training split of the LOD dataset into `./laval-objaverse-dataset`, you can launch the training on 4× NVIDIA H200 GPUs:
 ```bash
 nohup accelerate launch --main_process_port 25523 \
     --config_file configs/accelerate/4_16fp.yaml \